lzf-azure/.github/profile/README.md

-# GitOps az Landing zone enhancement
+# GitOps as Landing zone enhancement

 This project demonstrates a simple yet powerful concept of cooperation between
 * GitHub organization